-The Centre is due to reopen more widely from the start of September at the earliest.
+The Centre reopened more widely from the start of September with more groups returning.
 Currently the Centre is only open for groups and their invited visitors, the Centre doors will be closed to the wider public to minimise the risk of transmission through unknown visitors during the first phases of reopening.
 The licensed bars remain closed at the present time in the venue due to guidance for social gatherings not to go ahead.
 St Marys Trading Company who hold the premise licence and operate the bars will prepare a separate risk assessment (which will be incorporated into the wider John Godber Centre risk assessment) when they reopen the bars for functions and events.
-Small wedding receptions can go ahead for 30 people for sit down meals from the 15th August, no confirmed date when these will resume in the John Godber Centre but plans have been made.
+Small wedding receptions can go ahead for sit down meals (this is subject to change inline with local and national restrictions), no confirmed date when these will resume in the John Godber Centre but plans have been made.